Prime-TITAN-CameraMan/termux-desktops/Documentation/proot/debian_proot.md

 ## Download Desktop Launching Scripts Easily <a name=script-debian></a>
 > [!NOTE]
 > By default this script works with the user `ptcm`.
 If you create a user with a different name in proot-distro, please edit the script change the user where it says `ptcm` inside the scripts.
+>
 > Use `nano startxfce4_debian.sh` to edit the script.
+>
 > Make sure to install the scripts in Termux, not PRoot.
 ```
 cd ~
 wget https://raw.githubusercontent.com/Prime-TITAN-CameraMan/termux-desktops/refs/heads/main/Scripts/proot_debian/startxfce4_debian.sh
 ```
-Now run the script in Termux native (Not In PRoot), whenever you want to use the desktop.
+Now run the script on native Termux (Not In PRoot), whenever you want to use the desktop.

 ---
 <br>